jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I see all my birds have flown."

 I should speak more.
-Explain why I am here.
 Command them to produce the traitors.

 My throat tightens.
 The words catch.